dart-lang/http/pkgs/http/README.md

 #### Supporting browser and native

-If your application can be run in the browser and natively, you must put your browser and native configurations in seperate files and import the correct file based on the platform.
+If your application can be run in the browser and natively, you must put your browser and native configurations in separate files and import the correct file based on the platform.

 For example: